PHCP logotype

 Day 3 – finish up with cadavers and live trimming (we will cover the first time seeing a client’s horse and trimming for the client)

-A hands-on Reading Radiograph clinic is offered the day before at this same location.
+A hands-on Reading Radiographs clinic is offered the day before at this same location.

 Some of the topics covered